khushal1198/khushal-k8s-manifests/README.md

 ## CI/CD Integration

-The hello-grpc application repository automatically updates the image tag in this repository when new code is pushed.
+The tracc application repository automatically updates the image tags in this repository when new code is pushed.
 The workflow:

-1. Builds and pushes a new Docker image with a commit-specific tag
+1. Builds and pushes new Docker images with commit-specific tags
-2. Updates the image tag in `hello-grpc/deployment.yaml`
+2. Updates the image tags in deployment files
-3. Commits and pushes the change to this repository
+3. Commits and pushes the changes to this repository
-4. ArgoCD detects the change and deploys the new image
+4. ArgoCD detects the changes and deploys the new images

 ## Network Access